angular-schule/angular-cli-ghpages/README.md

 1. fork this repository
 2. adjust the `package.json`
-3. search and replace for the string `ngx-deploy-starter` and choose your own name.
+3. search and replace for the string `@angular-schule/ngx-deploy-starter` and `ngx-deploy-starter` and choose your own name.
 4. search and replace for the string `to the file system` and name your deploy target.
 5. add your deployment code to `src/engine/engine.ts`, take care of the tests
 6. follow the instructions from the [contributors README](docs/README_contributors.md) for build, test and publishing.